mrojala/ev3-rubik-cube-solver/README.md

 ### 3. Measuring the cube's initial state

 Python class called *Inspector* uses Hand's color measurement sensor to measure the initial state of the rubic cube.
 The measurement is currently quite unstable and still under work.
 Identifying the color is hard and depends on the lighting.
-Especially detecting red and orange from each other can fail.
-Also aligning the cube and sensor needs to be very exact.
-If the measurement fails, the initial state can be input by hand.
+Especially detecting red and orange from each other can fail sometimes.
+If the measurement fails, the initial state can be corrected by hand.

 ### 4. Finding the solution